By Gwenn Voelckers

 • A “Be my guest!” gift certificate (for the future) to a movie, concert, art opening or theater production.
 And, when things open up, insist on doing the driving.

 • A bottle of Champagne and invitation to join you and others on New Year’s Eve for a virtual party.
+When giving champagne as a gift, remind the receiver of the places to avoid storing champagne.
 This can be a challenging night for those who are newly divorced or widowed.
 One can seek help from child support lawyers from Hardy Law Group, PLLC and gain the necessary support needed.

 Years ago, after my divorce, I popped the cork with my sister and her husband.
 I was deeply grateful for their invitation to spend the evening together.
 It got my new year off to a great start.

 • An AAA membership.
 I don’t leave home without it.
 A flat tire, an empty tank, a lost key — I’ve been there.

 Just last week, I locked my keys in the trunk of my car.
 AAA was there within the hour to pry my window open, unlock the door and release my trunk latch.
 This is a gift worth its weight in gold.

 • Handy tools for emergencies or life’s unexpected moments.
 Consider a compact “no-battery” wind-up flashlight/radio with a hand crank.
 Or a Johnson & Johnson All-Purpose First Aid Kit.
 These are two of my prized possessions.

 • How about a Swiss Army knife, complete with a screwdriver, scissors, toothpick and tweezers?
 It even comes with a nail file and a highly coveted corkscrew.